DanielTockan/Rainforest-Store/README.md

   reviews = fields.Nested('ReviewSchema', many=True)
 ```

 The nested reviews field was not present in the Product Schema, but makes an appearance here.
-The added benefit of this will be explaied within the controllers section.
+The added benefit of this will be explained within the controllers section.

 #### Controllers